Headache Symptoms

 -

-(underlying) farsightedness in young people (hyperopia, plus prescription)
+(underlying) farsightedness in young people (hyperopia, plus power)

 -